johnsonjh/duma/README.txt

 1. Compile your program with debugging information and statically linked to DUMA.
 2. Start your program from debugger f.e. with 'gdb <program>'
+3. Set program environment variables like 'set environment DUMA_PROTECT_BELOW 1'
+4. set your program arguments with 'set args ..'
-3. Run and wait for the segmentation fault
+5. Run and wait for the segmentation fault

 alternatively